PaulTomchik/EZ-BaseUbuntuServer/README.md

 ##Setting up an Ubuntu 14.04 Server in VirtualBox.

+##Note: These instructions, and associated scripts, are a work in progress.
+They are meant to get Ubuntu up and running quickly.
+There is no guarantees regarding the correctness of the configurations, nor their optimality.

 The end result of these instructions will be a base VirtualBox Ubuntu 14.04 Server virtual machine that can act as a template for building clusters on VirtualBox.

 ###Instructions